xo-xo-xo-xo/dotfiles/README.md

 * ```~/.config/heroic/heroic-themes-main/pywal/pywal.css``` symlinked to ```~/.cache/wal/heroic-pywal.css```
 *  ```~/.local/share/TauonMusicBox/theme/colors-tauon.ttheme``` symlinked to ```~/.cache/wal/colors-tauon.ttheme```
 * ```~/scripts/setup_symlinks``` for rofi theme symlinks.
+* the waybar icons are recolored in the config json by a python script, to avoid also coloring the module text

 | Reloads colors instantly        | Needs restart
 | :---------          | :-------